-THE PIG FOR THE SOUTH .- Black or slate-colored pigs are .- freest from skin diseases in het climates.
+THE PIG FOR THE SOUTH .--- Black or slate-colored pigs are freest from skin diseases in hot climates.
 The choice is practically between the Essex and Berkshire for males with which to improve the native stock of hardy grubbers of the root-or-die variety.
 Those who have tried the former have been delighted at first, but after a few years begin to recall with longing the lean hams and thin but solid and flavorous bacon of the old race horse breed.
 The trouble with the Essex pigs for the South is that they are not active enough.
-They are of the eatand-sleep, and sleep and awake-to-eat kind, and their grades are, of course, like them.

-The side fatis superb, and so is the leaf lard, and so far the breed is all that could be de but the hams and shoulders are too fat for profit, and the ham is not marbled with fat like the Berkshires.
-These (the Berks) are much more enterprising, more wide awake, less easily controlled, but good foragers.
-Their grades are a wonderful improvement upon the original stock, may be made very fat, and yet the proportion between fat and lean in the hams, shoulders and side pork or bacon is such as to develope and preserve the excellencies of the meat.
+They are of the eatand-sleep, and sleep and awake-to eat kind, and their grades are, of course, like them.
+The side fatis superb, and so is the leaf lard, and of far the breed is all that could be defat for profit, and the ham is not marbled with at like the Berkshires.
+These (the Berks) are much more enterprising, more wide wake, less easily controlled, but good foragers.
+Their grades are a wonderful improcement upon the original stock, may be made very fat, and yet the proportion between fat and lean in the hams, shoulders and side pork or bacon is such as to develope and preserve the excellencies of the meat.
 The hams are large and rich, and juicy with diffused fat.
-Berkshires are not quite so easily fattened when penned and systematically fed as the Essex grade, but they will take much better care of themselves in the woods, and when penned for fattening may be finished off with half the feed the original "land pikes" would re-
+Berkshires are not quite so easily fattened when peuned and systematically fed as the Essex grade, but they will take much better care of themselves in the woods, and when penned for fattening may be finished off with half the feed the original "land pikes" would require.

-With many Northern and Western breeders the Essex is a more profitable pig than the Berkshire, because his nature leads him to take little exercise, so that all he eats goes to flesh and fat.
+ers the Essex is a more profitable pig than the Berkshire, because his nature leads him to take little exercise, so that all he eats goes to flesh and fat.
 Respiration, which, if rapid, reduces fat greatly, is with him never accelerated by moving about, and with plenty of feed, the sole burden of life is to digest it.
-This breed is pre-eminent among the black breeds, and excelled by none as fat producers .- .
-Imerican Agricul-
+This breed is pre-emiuent among the black breeds, and excelled by none as fat producers .- American Apricul-